nickmain/SQLight/README.md

 A minimal Swift wrapper for SQLite.

-SQLight is not intended to hide the underlying SQLite API just make it easier to use from Swift.
+SQLight is not intended to hide the underlying SQLite API, just make it easier to use from Swift.

 Some extra features are: